Law Firm SEO Expert — SEO For Attorneys

 However, it can be done poorly and you can lose rankings.
 I’ve seen this happen many times because web designers are usually artists that don’t know what to do to avoid ranking losses.

-I got an email asking if a SEO company can place a link on my site.
+I got an email asking if a law firm SEO company can place a link on my site.
 Should I?

 Probably not.
 Your website.
 Your decision.

 Sometimes an SEO company for attorneys will ask to place a link on your site for their own SEO marketing for lawyers.